 My Approach to Helping

 Trying to find a therapist can feel daunting.
-Given this, I'd be happy to spend some time on the phone talking about your concerns and whether or not I would be the right therapist for you.
+Given this, I'm happy to spend some time on the phone talking about your concerns and whether or not I would be the right therapist for you.

-Prospective clients oftentimes feel that their "problems" aren't important enough or warrant the time and effort to deal with them.
-Yet, all kinds of difficulties, large and small can interfere with one's quality of life.
-Given that, I'd like to tell you what I think a "problem" is and why you deserve to get the help you need.
-A problem is anything that interferes with a person's success in their work, satisfaction with themselves or in their relationships with others.
-Problems can be chronic as in long standing self doubt or shame that leads to lonliness or isolation or can be acute and episodic.
+All kinds of difficulties, large and small, can interfere with one's quality of life.
+Problems can affect a person's success in their work, satisfaction with themselves, or in their relationships with others.
+They can be chronic, as in long-standing self-doubt and shame that lead to loneliness and isolation, or can be acute and episodic.
 We all have problems, it's part of being human.
-Likewise, all families have some dysfunction, but not all families are dysfunctionaI.
 For the most part, we live our lives managing the everyday tensions and navigating the challenges that living brings.
-However, there are times when stress builds up or one experiences crushing interpersonal disappointments.
-When this tension overwhelms a person's normal way of coping, symptoms such as depression or ineffective ways of managing occur.
+However, there are times when stress builds up or one experiences difficult interpersonal disappointments.
+When this tension overwhelms a person's normal way of coping, symptoms such as depression or ineffective ways of managing may occur.
 This is what usually brings people into treatment.
-We all deserve to experience satisfaction in our lives.
+Everyone deserves to experience satisfaction in their lives.
 When this breaks down, it's a good time to seek therapy.

 More Info About My Practice